cal-itp/big-data-geoanalytics/.github/ISSUE_TEMPLATES/research_request.md

 ---
 name: Research Request
-about: Use this template for work that is either stand alone or a part of a bigger project.
+about: Use this template for to track a requests we receive.
 title: Research Request- [Summary]
 labels: 'research request'
 assignees: ''